 GCA Position Statement on Proposed Exigency Increase

-We believe the exigent provision was intended to address the impact of short term events such as the anthrax attacks or natural disasters like Hurricane Katrina rather than either temporary disruptions in the economy or long-term substitution of electronic for hard-copy media.
+We believe the exigent provision was intended to address the impact of short term events that affect all mail classes such as the anthrax attacks or natural disasters like Hurricane Katrina rather than either temporary disruptions in the economy or long-term substitution of electronic for hard-copy media.
+While the great recession of 2008-2009 may have been deemed to be a qualifying event, it is inappropriate to try to recover losses long after it ended.
 Such trends require fundamental changes to the Postal Service’s facility and delivery network and its overall cost structure to provide a sustainable business model for the future.
 Rate increases in the absence of such changes will increase the likelihood of falling volumes and revenues into the future.

 The GCA is committed to maintaining a robust and stable United States Postal Service – one that provides affordable and universal service six days a week.
 To achieve that goal, we support:

-• allocation of the overpayment to the CSRS pension fund to prefund retiree healthcare costs; and
+- allocation of the overpayment to the FEHB pension fund to prefund retiree healthcare costs; and

 Rate increases and reductions in service levels are not a path to sustainability.